 METRO Cash & Carry needed to deploy staff training.
 To make it happen, they created a training game and a quiz on product knowledge.

 As METRO didn’t have any experience at eLearning course development, they created a game with video narrations from scratch.
 Take a look at their success story, as told by Eugene Skrochinsky, a Distance Learning Manager at METRO Cash & Carry.

-About 2 years ago, we recognized the need for an easy-to-use, but effective eLearning authoring tool for teaching employees.
+About 2 years ago, we recognized the need for an easy-to-use, but effective eLearning authoring tools for teaching employees.
 We have considered and tested several solutions, including iSpring Suite.

 Staff training game

 The first eLearning material we created with the help of iSpring was the interactive game “Gap Check.”
 This is a training simulator for employees who stock the shelves.
 The goal of the game is to teach the staff how to scan empty racks in the store.
 We came up with a script, shot a video with actual staff members, and edited both the video and audio by ourselves.

 The game starts by choosing a character.
 The script is nonlinear: every step in the game is a choice that determines how things are going to move.
 For each right step taken, an employee gets points.

 The course has been taken by over 4,000 people.